Quantifying the economic and environmental transformation of Africa during the Iron Age (ACACIA)

 As the ACACIA project is highly interdisciplinary, it would be extremely rare to find a single researcher or even small group of scientists that have the necessary expertise on all aspects of the project.
 We have therefore been reaching out and profiting from community involvement in the project through international workshops.

 In June 2014, we held the first ACACIA workshop at University College London, UK.
 At this workshop, we presented a prototype version of a land use classification scheme we were developing for Iron Age sub-Saharan Africa.
 The workshop was supported by the Swiss National Science Foundation through the grant ACACIA (Jed O. Kaplan, Basil Davis, and Carsten Lemmen PIs) and the UCL Institute of Archaeology’s ComPAg project http://www.ucl.ac.uk/archaeology/research/directory/compag-fuller.
 The workshop also supported the activities of at least three current European Research Council Projects: COEVOLVE /research/coevolve (PI Jed O. Kaplan), ComPAg http://www.ucl.ac.uk/archaeology/research/directory/compag-fuller (PI Dorian Fuller) and SEALINKS http://www.sealinksproject.com (PI Nicole Boivin).
 The workshop was attended by about 20 international experts on African archaeology and paleoecology.
 We made great progress on the improvement of our classification scheme at this workshop, and the outcome led directly to our publication of a substantial review paper (Kay & Kaplan, 2015).
-In part because of our very positive experience learning from our colleagues at an international setting, we have decided to organize a second ACACIA workshop for the next stage of the project.
+In part because of our very positive experience learning from our colleagues at an international setting, we decided to organize several more international workshops for the next stages of the project.